Bangladesh Nationalist Party: In opposition (2009–2026)

-2014 general election

 After several movements in a period of severe political unrest between 2012 and 2014 to prevent the ruling party from holding the 10th general election in January 2014 without a neutral caretaker government, Khaleda led BNP and its allies in a boycott of the election.
-Incidents of violence were reported on polling day including the bombing of election centres, which the BNP and its allies were accused of.
+Incidents of violence were reported on polling day, including the bombing of election centres, which the BNP and its allies were accused of.
 Over 100 people were killed in violent clashes surrounding the 2016 union council elections between Awami League and BNP supporters.
 In 2016, the BNP announced its new National Standing Committee, in which Khaleda retained her position as chairperson.
 New members were recruited while some older members were removed, and various new strategies for party operation were formulated.
 In May 2017, Khaleda revealed BNP's Vision 2030 to gain public support for the next general elections.
 However the ruling Awami League government denounced Vision 2030 as an act of plagiarism of Awami League's Vision 2021 which they used in the ninth general election and claimed most of the targets in the Visions were fulfilled by Awami League, thus declaring BNP's Vision 2030 as unoriginal.
-BNP also announced it will hold processions to hold the 11th general elections under a neutral government.
-This renewed tensions between BNP and Awami League.
+BNP also announced it will hold processions to hold the next general elections under a neutral government.
+This renewed tensions between the BNP and the Awami League.